aazim-yaswant/CTF-Writeups/README.md

 # CTF-Writeups
 This repository contains exploit scripts and binaries I used for CTF challenges.

-Detailed Writeup can be found at aazim-yaswant.github.io
+Detailed Writeups for the same can be found [Here](https://aazim-yaswant.github.io/)